leedaehan-kev/DLwithKeras/README.md

-# Deep Learning with keras
+# Deep Learning with pytorch

 from CNN to Advanced CNN like EfficientNet